bss114/OHMC_Colaboratory/Protocols/MetagenomeSeq/IlluminaPrep_HTP.md

 **TWB Plate:** If not previously done, using a generic reservoir and multichannel distribute 200 µL TWB to each well of a 96 well plate.
 This will be used for multiple runs.

 **PCR Master Mix:** In a nuclease free tube, combine 420 µL EPM with 420 µL nuclease free water.
+This is 4.4µL each per sample.
 Transfer 110 µL into each tube in a 8-tube PCR strip tube.
 Store strip on ice.

 **Index Plate:** Thaw on ice.
 To prevent potential issues with cross contamination, it is essential these plates are briefly centrifuged before being opened.
 The seal must be immediately discarded and replaced with a fresh seal.